oliver/vpn-blacklist/README.md

 # vpn-blacklist
-Keys blocked from connecting to our VPN servers
+Keys blocked from connecting to our VPN servers.

-Format:
+Format of `blacklist.json`:
 ```json
 {
     "peers": [